Ethereum 2.0 launch: When is the ETH 2.0 Merge? Full details

-The merge is expected by the end of June 2022 and will mark the end of Proof of Work for Ethereum.
+The Merge is expected by the middle of September and will mark the end of PoW for Ethereum.
 PoW, which will still be used by the Bitcoin blockchain and some other cryptos, has been criticised for requiring huge amounts of computing power – and thus energy – to mine new coins.
-The Shard chain is also expected to occur in 2022.

-Some crypto experts have predicted ether will one day overtake bitcoin as the number one cryptocurrency – driven partly by its ability to run smart contracts – automated programs that execute actions when certain conditions are met.
+Some crypto experts have predicted that Ether (ETH) will one day overtake Bitcoin (BTC) as the number one cryptocurrency, driven partly by its ability to run smart contracts – automated programs that execute actions when certain conditions are met.

-Smart contracts are the backbone of decentralised finance (DeFi), which allows people without bank accounts to make cash transactions.
+Smart contracts are the backbone of decentralised finance (DeFi), which allows people without bank accounts to carry out transactions.

 ETH/USD price history